National Science Foundation

 NSF Federated Cloud

-Cornell received a $5 million award to lead a new NSF project called the Aristotle Cloud Federation.
+Cornell received an $8.2 million award to lead a new NSF project called the Aristotle Cloud Federation.

 Cornell University is on the XSEDE team that is providing advanced digital resources and services to our nation’s scientists.
 For more information, visit bridging to national cyberinfrastructure.